-For ships where inclining test may be omitted in compliance with 1.5.7, to be used in the Booklet are the light-ship displacement and longitudinal centre of gravity derived from the light-weight check in conjunction with the light-ship vertical centre of gravity determined according to 1.5.7.
-It shall be stated in the Booklet that the ship has been subjected to light-weight check instead of inclining test, and the light-ship vertical centre of gravity has been calculated in compliance with 1.5.7.
+For ships where inclining test may be omitted in accordance with 1.5.7, the light ship displacement and longitudinal centre of gravity derived from the light weight check as well as the light ship vertical centre of gravity determined according to 1.5.7 shall be used in the Booklet.
+At the same time, it shall be stated in the Booklet that the ship has been subjected to light weight check instead of inclining test, and the light ship vertical centre of gravity has been calculated in accordance with 1.5.7.

-- 1.4.11.3 Where bulk cargoes other than grain are carried, the Booklet as per SOLAS regulation VI/7.2 (specifying the information on stability and strength during loading, unloading and stowage of bulk cargoes other than grain) shall be available on board, which shall be developed in accordance with 1.4.9.7, Part II "Hull". - 1.4.11.4 For ships carrying grain in bulk, the Grain Stability Booklet shall be available on board, which shall be developed in accordance with 6.3 of Part I "Main Requirements" of the Rules for the Carriage of Grain.
+- 1.4.11.3 Where bulk cargoes other than grain are carried, the Booklet as per SOLAS regulation VI/7.2 (specifying the information on stability and strength during loading, unloading and stowage of bulk cargoes other than grain) shall be available on board, which shall be developed in accordance with 1.4.9.7 of Part II "Hull". - 1.4.11.4 For ships carrying grain in bulk, the Grain Stability Booklet shall be available on board, which shall be developed in accordance with 6.3 of Part I "Main Requirements" of the Rules for the Carriage of Grain.